-Details of our school's approach to preventing and addressing bullying are set out in our antibullying policy.
+Details of our school's approach to preventing and addressing bullying are set out in our antibullying policy - see Appendix B, page 13 of the Behaviour Policy.
 If any teaching colleague believes a student in their teaching group may be a victim of bullying they should discuss their concerns with that student's SPT or YGL.